2014 Mr. Olympia

 that was held on September 18–21, 2014, at the South Hall in the Las Vegas Convention Center in Winchester, Nevada and in the Orleans Arena at The Orleans Hotel and Casino in Paradise, Nevada.
 It was the 50th Mr. Olympia competition celebrated.
 Other events at the exhibition included the 212 Olympia Showdown, Ms. Olympia, Fitness Olympia, Figure Olympia, Bikini Olympia, Women's Physique Showdown, and Men's Physique Showdown contests.

+This was the last of three consecutive years in which Phil Heath finished first and Kai Greene was second.
+They had a heated exchange on stage during prejudging.
+It was also the last Olympia for Greene.

 Results

 A total prize pool of $710,000 was awarded.